evanbergeron/lockfree-bdd/index.md

 with each of these nodes being malloc'd individually.
 To improve spatial locality, we implemented **node managers**, as described in [3, 4].

 At init time, the node managers pre-allocate large blocks of memory.
 When the user requests a new node allocation, they must provide a variable id.
 Node with similar variable ids are grouped together.

-The intent was to use the node managers in conjunction with a BFS-style tree traversal.
-The BFS operation is significantly trickier than DFS, involving two separate phases.
-At this point, we only had the first phase correctly implemented.

 ### A new struct definition